Sauna: Hungary

-Hungarians see the sauna as part of wider spa culture.
-Mixed genders use the sauna together and wear swimsuits.
-Single-sex saunas are rare, as well as those which tolerate nudity.
-Some Hungarian saunas have so-called "snow rooms" that look like little cages with snow and icicles, where visitors can cool down for a couple of minutes after each sauna session.
+Hungarians see the sauna as part of a wider spa culture.
+Most commonly, mixed genders use the sauna together and wear swimsuits.
+Single-sex saunas are rare, as well as those that impose nudity although the practice is growing and several spas have a towel-only policy on designated days.
+The most common types of saunas are the very hot and dry Finnish sauna (finn szauna), the steam room (gőzkabin), and the infrared sauna (infraszauna).
+In many larger spas, you can find a separate sauna section that can only be used with a separate entrance ticket.
+These units are often called sauna world (szaunavilág) and have additional services, for example, a cold plunge pool, resting areas, jacuzzi, showers, and crushed ice bucket.
+Aufguss sessions, led by a qualified sauna master, are becoming popular.

 Czech Republic and Slovakia

 In the Czech Republic and Slovakia, saunas have a long tradition and are often found as part of recreational facilities, as well as public swimming pools.
 Many people are regular goers, while many never go.
-Saunas became more popular after about the year 2000, when large aquaparks and wellness centers began to include them.
+Saunas became more popular after about the year 2000 when large aquaparks and wellness centers began to include them.
 Nudity is increasingly tolerated, and many places prohibit the use of swimsuits; however, most people cover themselves with a towel.
 Showers are typically semi-private.
-Having men and women only days was the norm in the past, but today, men-only facilities are rare, while women-only hours are sometimes provided.
+Having men and women-only days was the norm in the past, but today, men-only facilities are rare, while women-only hours are sometimes provided.